 Where to Eat It

-BB's offers a Tex-Orleans spin on a Gulf Coast classic for those who are looking for something a little different.
+The best place to eat crawfish is in someone's backyard, but if your invitation got lost in the mail, you can also head to a number of classic Houston restaurants famous for crawfish, like The Boil House or The Crawfish Shack, where you can order your crawfish by the spice level (mild, medium, spicy, and more spicy).
+BB's is another restaurant that offers a Tex-Orleans spin on a Gulf Coast classic for those who are looking for something a little different.
 The crawfish are boiled with a unique blend of spices that has a little kick to it, with the option of adding more seasoning to the critters before you dive in.

 How Much to Order

-Ways to Enjoy It
+Ways to Cook It

-Most locals, however, prefer their crawfish straight from the pot, complete with potatoes and corn on the cob — boiled and seasoned with the crawfish, of course.Continue to 5 of 5 below.
+Most locals, however, prefer their crawfish straight from the pot, complete with potatoes and corn on the cob, which are boiled and seasoned with the crawfish of course.

 How to Peel It

-Step 1.
-Gently twist and pull the tail to separate it from the head.
+- Gently twist and pull the tail to separate it from the head.
 If you’re new to crawfish eating, you might want to start with the biggest crawfish on your platter until you get the hang of it, as bigger crawfish tend to be easier to peel.

-Step 4.
-Extract the meat.
+- Extract the meat.
 Once you crack open the exoskeleton, pinch the fin-like end of the tail, and gently pull out the meat from the other end with a twisting motion.

-Step 5.
-Devein the tail.
+- Devein the tail.
 More often than not, a nasty looking black or grayish line of goo can be found along the tail.
 Remove it by pressing your thumb down on one side of the vein and pushing it along the meat until the goo scrapes off.

-Step 6.
-Don't forget the claws.
+- Don't forget the claws.
 The larger crawfish, in particular, will also have meat in the claws.
 Pull the lower claw down and away with a twisting motion to get at the meat.